Lakland: Skyline Series

-MIJ Shoreline Series / Skyline series
+Shoreline Series/Skyline Japan series

 The Lakland Shoreline Series is manufactured in Japan to Lakland USA specs by the Japanese guitar company ESP, and is available for sale exclusively in Japan.

-ESP also manufactures the Skyline Series, much the same way as they produce their own Edwards range.
-These are a slightly lower cost option in the MIJ line-up; Much of the rough cutting, and routing and rough finishing is carried out in Korea (not in Japan), where as the final finishing, assembly and installation of pickups is completed in Japan.
-Most Japanese Skyline series such as the Skyline 44-AJ feature Duncan Design pickups and the Bartolini ME-1 pre amp.
+ESP also manufactures the Skyline Japan Series, much the same way as they produce their own Edwards range.
+These are manufactured in China to be a lower cost option to the MIJ Shoreline line-up.
+Most Skyline Japan series basses, such as the Skyline 44-AJ, feature Duncan Design pickups and the Bartolini ME-1 pre amp.